-You know how hard tennis can be on your body.
-All of the sudden starts and stops, pivoting, and quick movements forward, backward and side-to-side.
-Your feet end up bearing the brunt of the impact, which puts them at risk for some common injuries...unless you take good care of them.
+Tennis can be rough on your body.
+All the sudden starts and stops, pivoting, and quick movements forward, backward and side-to-side.
+Your feet end up bearing the brunt of the impact, putting them at risk for some common injuries...unless you take good care of them.

-Injuries like stress fractures, tendonitis, plantar fasciitis, bunions, and corns are higher for tennis players.
-However, a pair of insoles can help improve alignment and abnormal foot motions that are the root cause of these problems.
+- Injuries like stress fractures, tendonitis, plantar fasciitis, bunions, and corns are common among tennis players.
+Insoles can help improve alignment and abnormal foot motions that are the root cause of these problems.

 Tennis puts a lot of stress on your feet.
 The instant changes in direction, frequent acceleration and abrupt stops put pressure on your feet and ankles, usually when they're in a rotated position.
 Rapid stops can force your toes into the front of your shoes.

 Injuries among tennis players can run the gamut from minor to major, but either way, they're unwelcome if they're taking you off the court or preventing you from playing you best.

 According to Dr. Kris DiNucci, a Fellow of the American College of Foot and Ankle Surgeons, "Because playing tennis requires quick, repetitive foot movements and continuous foot pressure, neuromas are common."
 He continues, "In addition, those same movements can cause athletes to develop plantar fasciitis."

 Beyond neuromas and plantar fasciitis, tennis players are also susceptible to foot injuries like: